Vegetation Management Plan

 Performing work on routine maintenance cycles every 4 to 6 years has proven to be the most effective and efficient way to accomplish routine tree and brush management work.
 Re-clearing work begins at the substation and extends to the end of the circuit.
 The work includes tree removal, pruning and clearing of brush.
 Learn more on the Removal & Pruning of Trees page.

-Two seasons after the re-clearing, licensed applicators treat the re-sprouting brush in the corridors using state registered herbicides.
+Two growing seasons after the re-clearing, licensed applicators treat the re-sprouting brush in the corridors using state registered herbicides.
 These applications are crucial in controlling our costs because they are approximately one-third the cost of mechanical mowing and several times less expensive than manual cutting.
 They promote the growth of vegetation that benefits wildlife and provides good access for our line personnel.
 More information about how herbicides are used by our cooperative can be found on the Managing with Herbicides page.

 If your location is scheduled for re-clearing or herbicide applications, you will receive a letter or postcard before the work begins.
 More information can be found in our Trees & Power Lines Brochure.